pwujczyk/PSSQLCommands/README.md

 CREATE TABLE [schema].[TableName] (TableNameId INT IDENTITY(1,1) PRIMARY KEY
 ```

-We can use method
+We can use the method

 ```Powershell
 New-SQLTable -SqlInstance "localhost" -DatabaseName "TableName" -SchemaName "schema"
 ```

 Methods are protected against invoking them twice.
-So before adding column, checks is performed if column doesn’t already exist.
+So before adding a column, check is performed if the column doesn’t already exist.

-- Test-SQLDatabase – checks if database exists returns $true or false
+- Test-SQLDatabase – checks if the database exists returns $true or false
 - Drop-SQLDatabase – drop database if exists.
-If database not exist nothing happens.
+If the database does not exist nothing happens.
 If -Verbose parameter used information showed about this fact on the screen.
-- New-SQLDatabase – create database if database exists nothing is done.
+- New-SQLDatabase – create the database.
+If database exists nothing is done.
 If -Force parameter is used, before create Drop-SqlDatabase is invoked
-- Test-SQLTable – checks if table with given name and schema exists
+- Test-SQLTable – checks if the table with given name and schema exists
-- Drop-SQLTable – drops table if table doesn’t exist nothing happens
+- Drop-SQLTable – drops table if the table doesn’t exist nothing happens
-- New-SQLTable – create new table if -Force is used first Drop-SQLTable is invoked.
-If used schema doesn’t exist it will be created (New-SQLSchema is invoked) Table is created only with primary key and one column Add-SQLColumn can be combined to create full table
+- New-SQLTable – create a new table if -Force is used first Drop-SQLTable is invoked.
+If the used schema doesn’t exist it will be created (New-SQLSchema is invoked) Table is created only with primary key and one column Add-SQLColumn can be combined to create full table
-- Test-SQLColumn – checks if column exists
+- Test-SQLColumn – checks if the column exists
-- Drop-SQLColumn – drops column if column doesn’t exist nothing happen
+- Drop-SQLColumn – drops column if the column doesn’t exist nothing happen
-- New-SQLColumn – create new column if -Force parameter is used Drop-SQL Column is invoked before creation
+- New-SQLColumn – create new column if -Force parameter is used Drop-SQL Column is invoked before the creation
 - Test-SqlSchema – checks if schema exists
-- Drop-SqlSchema – drops schema if schema doesn’t exist nothing happen
+- Drop-SqlSchema – drops schema.
+If the schema doesn’t exist nothing happen
-- New-SqlSchema – create new schema
+- New-SqlSchema – create a new schema
-- Invoke-SQLQuery – invokes query
+- Invoke-SQLQuery – invokes a query
-- Invoke-SQLScripts  – it takes all scripts from given directory and invoke them one by one
+- Invoke-SQLScripts  – it takes all scripts from a given directory and invokes them one by one
-Module is dependent on the SQL module (as written in the RequiredModules section.
+The module is dependent on the SQL module (as written in the RequiredModules section.

 ```
 RequiredModules = @("SqlServer")